chakanamunayki/MUNAYKI-Project-2025/cursorrules/booking-optimization-todo.md

 - [ ] Document the database schema and relationships

 ## Starting Point for Next Phase
-1. Begin with component extraction and structure
+1. ~~Begin with component extraction and structure~~ (In Progress)
-2. Extract the PersonalInfoStep component first
+2. ~~Extract the PersonalInfoStep component first~~ (Completed)
-3. Create the BookingContext to manage shared state
+3. ~~Create the BookingContext to manage shared state~~ (Completed)
+4. ~~Extract the AdditionalParticipantsStep component~~ (Completed)
+5. Extract the PaymentInfoStep component next
+6. Complete the refactoring of the MultiBookingForm to use the new components
-4. Test thoroughly before moving to the next component
+7. Test thoroughly before moving to the next phase

 ## Completed Work
 1. Authentication Flow Optimization (March 2024)